baihuibo/open-wc/docs/blog/the-all-new-open-web-components/index.md

 pageTitle: 'The all new Open Web Components'
 date: 2020-10-29
 published: true
-description: 'Open Web Components provides a set of defaults, recommendations and tools to help facilitate your Web Component'
+description: 'A lot has happend in Open Web Components - new website, repo cleanup, change of setup and we joined Modern Web'
 tags: [webcomponents, open-wc, javascript]
 canonical_url: https://open-wc.org/blog/the-all-new-open-web-components/
 cover_image: /blog/the-all-new-open-web-components/images/blog-header.jpg
 socialMediaImage: /blog/the-all-new-open-web-components/images/social-media-image.jpg
 ---

-It has been an incredible busy yeah for Open Web Components.
+It has been an incredible busy year for Open Web Components.
 Lots has happened behind the scenes and there is still more to come.

 Let's talk about the obvious first.